 Schweizer Kleinmeister, Gugelmann Collection

-Noticeable is on the one hand the relatively densly entangled network in the middle.
+Noticeable is, on the one hand, the relatively densely entangled network in the middle.
 The works spawn from one of these numerous collaborations constitute a substantial part of the entire collection.
-On the other hand there are around two thirds of the artists represented with less than ten items in the collection.
+On the other hand, there are around two thirds of the artists represented with less than ten items in the collection.
 They are only weakly linked, at most one or two collaborations are known.
 Two striking exceptions to this binary classification are Johann Ludwig Nöthiger (63 works, one collaboration) and Franz Feyerabend (71 works, alone).